U.S. Treasury's Mnuchin: Revoking Boeing, Airbus licenses to sell jets to Iran

 The pact, worked out by the United States, five other world powers and Iran, lifted sanctions in exchange for Tehran limiting its nuclear program.
 It was designed to prevent Iran from obtaining a nuclear bomb.

-IranAir had ordered 200 passenger aircraft - 100 from Airbus SE (AIR.PA), 80 from Boeing and 20 from Franco-Italian turboprop maker ATR.
+IranAir had ordered 200 passenger aircraft - 100 from Airbus SE, 80 from Boeing and 20 from Franco-Italian turboprop maker ATR.
 All the deals are dependent on U.S. licenses because of the heavy use of American parts in commercial planes.

 Boeing agreed in December 2016 to sell 80 aircraft, worth $17 billion at list prices, to IranAir under an agreement between Tehran and major world powers to reopen trade in exchange for curbs on Iran’s nuclear activities.